ctlab/GADMA/docs/source/index.rst

 Welcome to GADMA's documentation!
 =================================

-GADMA implements methods for automatic inferring the joint demographic history of multiple populations from genetic data.
+GADMA implements methods for automatic inference of the joint demographic history of multiple populations from genetic data.

 GADMA is based on two open source packages: `dadi <https://bitbucket.org/gutenkunstlab/dadi/>`_ developed by Ryan Gutenkunst and `moments <https://bitbucket.org/simongravel/moments/>`_ developed by Simon Gravel.

-In contrast, **GADMA is a command-line tool**.
+In contrast to these packages, **GADMA is a command-line tool**.
 It presents a series of launches of the genetic algorithm and infers demographic history from the Allele Frequency Spectrum of multiple populations (up to three).

 Parameter file
 --------------

 A parameter file is a simple text file (created in a text editor, such as Notepad), which contains a list of parameters and variables with their assigned values.
-Create a parameter file that reflect your particular parameters.
+Create a parameter file that reflects your particular parameters.
 Hereinafter, as an example, the name of your parameter file will be defined as ``param_file``